-• It is up to each of us to police the advertising sold on the networks.
-While the networks have rules to exclude the

-"scam-artists", the person selling the program is in the best position to judge the legitimacy of the prospect.
-A good rule of thumb, if you wouldn't want this account in your publication...don't sell them into anybody else's paper.

-• It is said that "there is never much traffic when you go the extra mile".
+- It is up to each of us to police the advertising sold on the networks.
+While the networks have rules to exclude the "scam-artists", the person selling the program is in the best position to judge the legitimacy of the prospect.
+A good rule of thumb, if you wouldn't want this account in your publication...don't sell them into anybody else's paper. - It is said that "there is never much traffic when you go the extra mile".
 Selling network ads is not easy, but I can't really think of anything that is truly worthwhile that is.
 If you are willing to go that extra mile, educate yourself about network programs, identify the right prospects, do the homework necessary to develop good programs and then use good selling techniques to present the value of network advertising programs you will be successful.
 Not only will you reap the rich financial rewards from selling the programs but you will also have the satisfaction that comes from helping your clients achieve their goals and the satisfaction that comes from succeeding at something that many others won't even attempt.

-For more information I suggest you contact the National or the Regional Associations, they have great information on their websites and you'll find that their staff will bend over backwards to help you.
+I'd like to thank everyone for your attention.
+In the short time available for this session I must confess I've just scratched the surface of this subject.
+For more information I suggest you contact the AFCP or the regional associations, they have great information on their websites and you'll find that their staff will bend over backwards to help you.
+Does anyone have any questions?